-Viewing the latest e-commerce sites implemented in Nepal there does not contain the product reviews, marketing for the products and the sites as well as search engine optimization which ultimately drives visitors to the site and increases the chances that visitors will buy from the same site and not from the competitor.
+Viewing the latest e-commerce sites implemented in Nepal there does not contain product reviews, marketing for the products and the sites as well as search engine optimization which ultimately drives visitors to the site and increases the chances that visitors will buy from the same site and not from the competitor.

-The sites are also not implementing the latest technology like Drupal, Magento, jquery, and ajax and are not user-friendly.
+The sites are also not implementing the latest technology like Drupal, Magento, jquery, and Ajax and are not user-friendly.

 The sites are also not maintaining CRM (customer relationship management) for their future reference

-With the problems addressed above we are making the e-shopping site remove the problems and the technological feasibility of this project is that we are using known technologies as well as open-source codes like the PHP and MySQL and the operational feasibility is that we can be able to do as per the business requirement, and the economic feasibility is that we are preparing the project as per the partial fulfillment of the BCIS so the economic feasibility is fulfilled.
+With the problems addressed above we are making the e-shopping site remove the problems the technological feasibility of this project is that we are using known technologies as well as open-source codes like the PHP and MySQL and the operational feasibility is that we can be able to do as per the business requirement, and the economic feasibility is that we are preparing the project as per the partial fulfillment of the BCIS so the economic feasibility is fulfilled.

-In this stage, we gather information from the different sources for project development.
+In this stage, we gather information from different sources for project development.
 The methods of collecting information are: